Planning Partnership Initiative (PPI)

 - State-Municipal Agreement: The municipality(ies) and all involved parties must be willing to enter into an agreement whereby the PPI Grant amount is capped, based on project estimates prior to study kick-off.

 - Eligibility for Federal Surface Transportation Funding: The proposed study must be eligible for federal funding.

 - Project Administration: Procurement efforts and project administration will vary based on scope, cost, entity applying for PPI, etc. MaineDOT will discuss procurement options with potential grant recipients upon receipt of a proposal.

-PPI funding is limited and may vary.
-MaineDOT funding is generally capped at $50,000 of the total planning effort cost, with at least 50% required as the local share.
-Other state and/or federal transportation funding is not eligible for the local match.
-The match may however include other non-transportation funding sources such as impact fees, TIFs and CDBG grants.
+Other state and/or federal transportation funding may not be used for the local match.
+The match may, however, include other non-transportation funding sources such as impact fees, TIFs, and CDBG grants.

 - Economic development, land use and transportation planning

 - Identification and evaluation of potential transportation alternatives